virtual/hugo-static-satinflame/content/blog/oucampus-components-vs-snippets.md

 ~[com[<COMPONENT-ID> <COMPONENT-INSTANCE-ID> <COMPONENT-VERSION>{ ... }]]~
 ```

-Unfortunately, you **cannot do a Find/Replace on component code** at this time.
-This means searching for `"~[com[2460 "` would not show any results.
-Nor would you be able to change any text within a component using Find/Replace.
+Note: As of version 11.1, you can now Find/Replace content within a component instance on a page.

 ## Previewing Content